-If you are looking for someone to create an effective tax strategy or succession plan for your agriculture operation or small business, you might want to connect with Colette Miller.
-A partner with Wilde and Company Charter Professional Accounting and Director on the Board of ATBFinancial, my conversation with Colette began in her office and continued enroute to another meeting with AVAC Ltd., a not for profit company she has been a Director with since 2010.
+If you are looking for someone to create an effective tax strategy or succession plan for your agriculture operation or small business.
+You might want to connect with Colette Miller, a partner with Wilde and Company Charter Professional Accounting and Director on the Board of ATBFinancial.
+My conversation with Colette began in her office and continued enroute to meeting with AVAC Ltd., a not for profit company she has been a Director with since 2010.

 Our conversation was neither strategy or succession planning but rather how Colette’s relationship with horses has contributed to who she is today.